The third game in the classic The 7th Guest series from Trilobyte Games. Read more

 36 backers Limited (1964 left of 2000)

 Model Maker - All of the above, plus: A limited edition, 4" (approx) tall cast resin model of the Stauf Mansion.
-Some assembly required.Estimated delivery:Add $5 USD to ship outside the US
+Some assembly required.Estimated delivery:Ships anywhere in the world

-Exterior Designer - All of the above, plus: Send us your old copies of The 7th Guest and The 11th Hour and we will return them with personalized autographs by Rob Landeros and Robert Hirschboeck.Estimated delivery:Add $5 USD to ship outside the US
+Exterior Designer - All of the above, plus: Send us your old copies of The 7th Guest and The 11th Hour and we will return them with personalized autographs by Rob Landeros and Robert Hirschboeck.Estimated delivery:Ships anywhere in the world

 Interior Decorator - All of the above, plus: Name on plaque on special in-game Donor Wall.Estimated delivery: